← FRACTALREALITY.CA

 Are we in harmony?
 Genuine resonance, mutual recognition.

-These are not four separate ethics.
-They are one ethics seen from four angles.
+These are not five separate ethics.
+They are one ethics seen from five angles.

 Seek agreement.
-Find what's good, right, and true with yourself, with others, and with the world.
+Find what's good, right, faithful, and true with yourself, with others, and with the world.

 02